Matchmaker (game show): Gameplay

 The show began with six potential dates; three men and three women.
-Dave could not see any of them, nor could they see each other.
-Dave did not see any of the potential dates because he believed "anyone can make a match by looking at them".
+Hull could not see any of them, nor could they see each other.
+He did not see any of the potential dates because Hull believed "anyone can make a match by looking at them".
 He did not even look at the people he eliminated, because they could possibly return on a future episode.
 The only contestants he ever saw were the ones he successfully matched.

 To start the show off, he gave each potential date a miniature interview, asking them about their hobbies and profession.
-After he talked to all six, Dave eliminated one man and one woman from the show.
+After he talked to all six, Hull eliminated one man and one woman from the show.

-Dave asked the remaining four people questions about love and romance.
+He then asked the remaining four people questions about love and romance.
 After he talked to each one, he eliminated one more person from the show, leaving one person of one gender and two of the other.
-That one person became the "romantic lead", and Dave would see which of the two remaining would be the best match for them.
+That one person became the "romantic lead", and Hull would see which of the two remaining would be the best match for them.

-The two remaining saw the romantic lead's picture, and Dave asked each one a question about them (for example,"is that what you thought they'd look like?").
+The two remaining saw the romantic lead's picture, and Hull asked each one a question about them (for example,"is that what you thought they'd look like?").
 Then he asked each one a final question.
 When the questioning was finished, he picked which one would be the best choice for the romantic lead.

 The two remaining would play a bonus round to decide where they would spend their date out of three possible choices.
 Before the show, each were asked to give lists of likes and dislikes in specific categories (for example, favorite sitcoms or breakfast foods).

 Three of those lists would be randomly selected.
 For the first list, three of the romantic lead's favorites would be shown.
 If the other person matched at least one item on the list, they continued to the second one, which had only two items.
 Matching at least one meant they could continue to the final list, which had just one item.

 The trip they won depended on how many matches were made.
 Just one match won the least expensive trip, two matches won the moderately-priced trip, and matching all three won the most expensive trip.